Anoromi/kma_parser/README.md

 ### Structure
   1. The program doesn't do any seaching inside a spreadsheet.
 It starts at 0 row, 0 col and goes from there.
   1. I did some testing but not enough.
+To run test use command `cargo test`
   1. The program uses configs for specifying what kinds of specialties it is currently working on.
 This is used both for aliases and default specialties.

 ## Rust